ENTOM/AGROECOL/AGRONOMY/C&E SOC/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 Training for the presentation of short talks.

-ENTOM/F&W ECOL/M&ENVTOX/PL PATH/SOIL SCI 606 — COLLOQUIUM IN ENVIRONMENTAL TOXICOLOGY
+ENTOM/F&W ECOL/PL PATH/SOIL SCI 606 — COLLOQUIUM IN ENVIRONMENTAL TOXICOLOGY

 Current topics in molecular and environmental toxicology and problems related to biologically active substances in the environment.
 Topics vary each semester.
 Lectures are by resident and visiting professors and other researchers.